-Off-Street Parking - The proposed parking for the residential uses and amenities will be in compliance with Table 7.5-1 within Section 7.4.1 and 7.4.2 to promote safe and efficient traffic movement while affording reasonable access to abutting land.
+Off-Street Parking - The proposed parking for the residential uses and amenities will be in compliance with Table 7.5-1

 Landscaping and Buffering - The proposed development adheres to the purposes outlined in Article 7, Chapter 8 relating to the Village's landscape code requirements be providing for the required landscape buffers, foundation plantings, and other specific landscape requirements as provided within the code.
 Please refer to the Project Standards Manual for landscape specifics.